May 13, 2022

 The transition to value-based payments is just around the corner.
 Given the need for such changes, medical institutions are under unprecedented pressure to optimize costs and constantly improve the quality of services.
 Who will be the champion in this race?
 Organizations use big data to analyze performance, identify optimization opportunities, and reimagine healthcare delivery.

-The benefits of using big data and analytics to manage public health is an issue that is being actively discussed in the industry today.
+The benefits of predictive analytics in healthcare using big data and analytics to manage public health is an issue that is being actively discussed in the industry today.
 However, it remains to be understood and decided how to establish an effective monitoring process.

 Technology enables healthcare providers to implement virtual patient care solutions that improve the quality of care and increase access to services.
 However, the question remains: how safe is an ecosystem that accumulates more confidential information about people’s health?